veged/xjst/README.md

 ## Extensible

-XJST makes possible to extend your previous transformation by overwriting or specializing some of it's parts (example below is extending `this.url === '/login'` condition with redirection for logged in users).
+XJST makes possible to extend your previous transformation by overriding or specializing some of it's parts (example below is extending `this.url === '/login'` condition with redirection for logged in users).